 At each step of the process it is important to engage across the business and ensure buy-in to key assumptions and the modelling approach.
 This greatly assists with change management and ensures speed of implementation for key actions / recommendations.

-The primary outcome of the analysis is to enable informed decisions to be made once the sources of profitability (and losses) is understood by the business.
+The primary outcome of a cost to serve analysis is to enable informed decisions to be made once the sources of profitability (and losses) is understood by the business.
 Changing the product portfolio, levels of service for differing customer groups, emphasis on different channel sales and use of various distribution channels can be adjusted to improve profitability for the business and focus limited resources in the areas of greatest value.